2019 Rolls-Royce Cullinan review: The top-shelf SUV

 If you want to get really fancy, you can spec a two-seat layout with adjustable chairs, as well as a cooler in the middle for -- what else? -- champagne.
 The seats have a massage function, as well as an electronically deployable tray table, which houses a 12-inch tablet that can control the Cullinan's infotainment system.

-Therein lies my only real issue with the Cullinan: the infotainment system is somewhat lacking.
+Therein lies my only real issue with the Cullinan: The infotainment system is somewhat lacking.
 This is essentially a reskinned version of BMW's iDrive software, controlled by the Spirit of Ecstasy-adorned rotary dial in the center console or by touching the 10-inch screen in the center of the dash.

 I've never really been a fan of iDrive -- it's full of menus and submenus that make things far more complicated than they ought to be.
-Neither Apple CarPlay or Android Auto are available, though you can use screen mirroring to get your Android-powered phone's interface to appear.
+Neither Apple CarPlay nor Android Auto is available, though you can use screen mirroring to get your Android phone's interface to appear.
 However, resident Android expert Antuan Goodwin tells me the most popular phones running this software don't support screen monitoring.

 The embedded navigation system is clunky and not very intuitive, and while I can use voice commands to enter a destination, it has a hard time recognizing many words -- especially California streets with Spanish names.
 There isn't a one-box entry function, either, so you have to toggle through many layers of navigation data before setting off.
-For a vehicle with a tagline "Effortless Everywhere," this infotainment setup is overly complicated.
+For a vehicle with the tagline "Effortless Everywhere," this infotainment setup is overly complicated.

 But it's not all bad on the tech front.
 Five USB Type-C outlets are available throughout the cabin, as are three 12-volt outlets and a wireless charging pad inside the center console.

-Like any Rolls-Royce, the sky's the limit in terms of customization, and the company will do almost anything you ask it to -- for a price, natch.
+Like with any Rolls-Royce, the sky's the limit in terms of customization, and the company will do almost anything you ask it to -- for a price, natch.
 My tester starts at $325,000, but adds things like a $5,000 bespoke clock, $4,025 for contrasting piping on the seats, $9,950 for an upgraded audio system and a whole lot more.
-Add in $2,500 for destination, $2,600 for a gas-guzzler tax, and you end up with the $399,275 as-tested price of the Cullinan you see here.
+Add in $2,500 for destination and $2,600 for a gas-guzzler tax, and you end up with the $399,275 as-tested price of the Cullinan you see here.

 Nothing else in the world really competes with the Rolls-Royce Cullinan.
-A Land Rover Range Rover offers good luxury with substantial off-road chops, and you could certainly compare the Bentley Bentayga, though it's not nearly as nice to drive or be driven in.
+A Land Rover Range Rover offers good luxury with substantial off-road chops, and you could certainly compare it with the Bentley Bentayga, though it's not nearly as nice to drive or be driven in.
 Expensive as it is, the 2019 Cullinan is arguably the finest SUV in the world.
 But what else would you expect from Rolls-Royce?

 Discuss: 2019 Rolls-Royce Cullinan review: The top-shelf SUV